 I’ve chronicled my conversion to Christianity in a series of blog posts entitled The Hard Road Home #1, #2 and #3.
-Shortly after committing my life to Christ, I was ordained and planted a church in my hometown.
+Shortly after becoming a Christian, I was ordained and planted a church in my hometown.
 I remained in full-time ministry for eleven years.
 It was a bittersweet experience, one I chronicled in my essay “The Ark,” which was published in Relief Journal 2.3 and received the Editor’s Choice award.
 During that time, I preached, taught adult Sunday School, led worship, counseled, developed discipleship curriculum for several churches, trained small group leaders, and was a Youth Pastor.
 After leaving the ministry, I returned to the construction field, and during my off hours began to pursue a career in writing.
 This website is a part of that journey.

 ABOUT MY WEBSITE

 I launched this website in July 2005.
 People often ask me about the title of my blog.
 It comes from my short essay Let Us Decompose, which was first published in Relevant Magazine back in 2006.
 Webster defines “decompose” as:

 “to separate or resolve into constituent parts or elements; to distill, fractionate, and analyze.”

 In a similar way, Decompose is about deconstructing ideas, distilling thoughts, analyzing trends, parsing commentary, and contemplating pop culture.
 It is de-composition.